Research Data Management

 Tools and indicators

 Altought started by a community operating in the life science, the FAIR principles have rapidly been adopted by publishers, funders, and pan-disciplinary infrastructure programmes and societies, in all disciplines.
-Many groups and organization are working to define guidances and tools to help researchers, as well as other stakeholders (librarians, funders, publishers, trainers etc.) to make data FAIR and assess its FAIRness level.
+Many groups and organization are working to define guidances and tools to help researchers, as well as other stakeholders (such as librarians, funders, publishers, and trainers) to make data FAIR and assess its FAIRness level.

 This rapid uptake and community involvement, however, has also caused some confusion and ambiguity on what FAIRness is and how we can measure it.
 It is important to say that the FAIR principles are aspirational, in that they do not strictly define how to achieve a state of FAIRness, but rather describe a continuum of features, attributes, and behaviors that will move a digital resource closer to that goal.